7. Reporting practice

 Tel: +41 55 221 63 56

-This report has been compiled in compliance with GRI Standards: option “Comprehensive”, see GRI Content Index.
+The report has been compiled in accordance with the GRI Standards: option “Comprehensive”, see formal GRI Content Index.

 GRI 102-56 External assurance